 How are benefits determined if a Legislator retires from the LRS?

 For all legislators retiring on or after July 1, 1975, the monthly retirement allowance is $25 for each year of service up to 30 years of service.
 Fractions of a year will be included in this computation.
-For instance, a legislator at age 60, with 8 years of service (election prior to July 1, 1985) could receive a maximum of $200 per month (8 x $25) or as another example, $750 per month with 30 years of service (30 x $25).
+For instance, a legislator at age 60 with 8 years of service (election prior to July 1, 1985) could receive a maximum of $200 per month (8 x $25) or as another example, $750 per month with 30 years of service.

 Yes.
 When a legislator retires they may choose from two forms of optional coverage.
-One option provides a legislator with an actuarially reduced benefit for their lifetime and the same allowance continuing upon their death to their beneficiary.
-The other provides them with an actuarially reduced benefit for their lifetime, and 50% of the same allowance continuing upon their death to their beneficiary.
-If the legislator elects coverage for a beneficiary as described, but the beneficiary predeceases the legislator, the benefit will be adjusted to the full monthly allowance, to be effective on the first day of the month following the beneficiary's death.
+One option provides a legislator with an actuarially reduced benefit for their lifetime and the same allowance will continue upon their death to their beneficiary.
+The other provides them with an actuarially reduced benefit for their lifetime, and 50% of the same allowance will continue upon their death to their beneficiary.
+If the legislator elects coverage for a beneficiary as described, but the beneficiary predeceases the legislator, the benefit will be adjusted to the full monthly allowance due at the time of retirement, to be effective on the first day of the month following the beneficiary’s death.

 If a Legislator dies while an active member of the LRS, what survivor benefits are available?

-If a legislator has 2 years of service within the last 2-1/2 years, survivor benefits are available to dependent children and a surviving spouse.
-Dependent children will each receive $400 per month through their 18th birthday and can continue to receive benefits through the age of 23 as long as they remain full-time students.
-In addition, a surviving spouse will receive $450 per month.
-The surviving spouse of a vested member is eligible to receive a computed benefit that continues for the spouse's lifetime.
+If a legislator has 2 years of service within the last 2 1/2 years, survivor benefits are available to dependent children and surviving spouse.
+Dependent children will receive $400 per month per child through age 18 and can continue through the age of 23 as long as they remain full time students until that time.
+In addition, a surviving spouse will receive $450 per month, with benefits ceasing upon remarriage or death.
+The surviving spouse of a vested member is eligible to receive a computed benefit that continues for the spouse’s lifetime, regardless of remarriage.

 Are refunds of contributions available to LRS members, and what are the eligibility requirements for refunds?